HandtoEarth/Field/index.md

 + Installing ownCloud on Linux
 + Setting Up the Proxy Server
 + Setting Up a User in ownCloud
-+ Connecting to the Owncloud Server Using the Desktop Client
++ Installing the Desktop Synchronization Client and Connecting to the ownCloud Server

 # Installing ownCloud